 Acrylic is a thermoplastic synthetic material that is naturally transparent.
 The chemical name of this plastic is polymethyl methacrylate, although this is usually abbreviated to acrylate or acrylic.
 Plexiglas® is one of the many trade names, but it’s also known by many others: Perspex®, Versato®, Deglas®, Vitredil®, Paraglass®, Vedril®, Oroglas®, Altuglas®, Lucryl®, Crilux®, Ispaglas® and Casocryl®.
-Acrylic is extremely suitable for the following applications: extension glazing, decorative material, showcases, roof lanterns, boat windows, acoustic screens, interior construction, custom door canopies and nameplates.
+Acrylic is extremely suitable for the following applications: secondary glazing, decorative material, showcases, roof lanterns, boat windows, acoustic screens, interior construction, custom door canopies and nameplates.

 Thanks to its high degree (90%) of light transmittance, acrylic is widely used as a substitute for glass.
 As well as clear acrylic, coloured and opal white (semi-transparent) versions of acrylic are also available.
 There are two types of plexiglass: cast acrylic and extruded acrylic.
 Cast acrylic has the highest quality, extruded acrylic has a lower quality but is also cheaper.
 Extruded acrylic is also known as acrylic XT.